Hiring a Grants Consultant? 3 Characteristics to Look For

 - Does the candidate have experience with federal grants?
 Seeking these opportunities can look quite different from more typical grant seeking from foundations.

 - Does the candidate have experience with other types of funding sources that you’re interested in?
 Donor-advised funds are a great example of an opportunity that will require familiarity and relationship-building.
-Other types of support for specific needs, like Google Ad Grants for marketing, are also best pursued by specialized consultants.
+Other types of support for specific needs are also best pursued by specialized consultants.
+For example, Google Ad Grants for marketing are best handled by a professional Google Ad Grants agency.

 Take time early to review your nonprofit’s broader financial goals and the types of funding opportunities that peer organizations have pursued.
 This will make it easier to narrow your candidate search and ask more specific questions of candidates.